microsoft/xlang/design_notes/XDN11 - Error handling.md

 - a `xlang_string` with the error message
 - a `xlang_string` with an identifier for the projection
 - a `xlang_string` with the language specific error that occurred
-- a `IXlangErrorExecutionTrace` with the execution trace if available
+- an `IUnknown` with the execution trace if available
 - an `IUnknown` pointer with any additional language specific information (can be null)

 The `xlang_result` parameter is the only required parameter for the creation of the error info, but the